dataplayer12/tracking/README.md

 Version 0.2 of TM6000 introduces modes for easier setting of two kinds of experiments.
 This release also introduces multi-processing for tracking several videos in parallel on a multi-core computer.
 For example, here we show tracking of 15 videos simultaneously on a Ryzen 3700x system running Ubuntu 18.04.

 ![multi-processing](https://github.com/dataplayer12/tracking/blob/master/images/multi-processing.png)

+## Release 0.1
+Version 0.1 of TM6000 is the first stable release of this software, introducing a GUI for particle tracking.
+Only one video can be tracked at a time.